Sealers' War

 The Sealers' War (1810–1821) in southern New Zealand (then part of the Colony of New South Wales), also known as the "War of the Shirt", was a series of often indiscriminate attacks and reprisals between Māori and European sealers.
 Initially minor misunderstandings between the two peoples quickly led to armed conflict.
-This resulted in a period of mistrust and animosity between Māori and sealers fueling several conflicts, leading to the deaths of about 74 people and the burning of the village of Otakou on the Otago Peninsula.
+This resulted in a period of mistrust and animosity between Māori and sealers fueling several conflicts, leading to the deaths of about 74 people and the burning of the village of Ōtākou on the Otago Peninsula.
 Records exist from both sides of the conflict but not from any impartial observers.

 Sydney Cove and the initial incident 1810

 Late in 1810, Sydney Cove, an English sealing vessel, was anchored in Otago Harbour while its crew were working at Cape Saunders on the Otago Peninsula.
 Māori were in the habit of visiting such vessels to trade for pork and potatoes.
 During one such visit, a Māori chief, Te Wareripirau, according to one of Creed's informants, or Te Wahia, according to the other, stole a red shirt and a knife amongst other items.
 Some of the sailors attacked the chief with cutlasses.
 He "fled from them with his bowels protruding through the wound in the side" and died.
 They left behind James Caddell who became one of the first Pākehā-Māori.
 At Waipapa Point one of Sydney Cove's gangs landed and proceeded overland to the Mataura River mouth, where they were surprised and killed by Māori under Honekai.
 The Sydney Cove paused at Stewart Island before continuing its voyage.

 In a separate but related incident later that same year men from Brothers, who had been in the vicinity of Otago Harbour, proceeded south seeking a passing ship to take them back to Sydney.
 During this time four of them were surprised and killed by Māori.